mansijain56-oss/dry-bean-classification/README.md

 ## 5. Exploratory Data Analysis

-The project includes:

-- Dataset structure and summary statistics
-- Class distribution
-- Numerical feature distributions
-- Boxplots and violin plots
-- Correlation analysis
-- Feature relationships
-- Outlier analysis
-- Class-wise feature behaviour
+The project includes dataset structure and summary statistics, class distribution, numerical feature distributions, boxplots and violin plots, correlation analysis, feature relationships, outlier analysis and class-wise feature behaviour.

 The detailed EDA is available in the project notebooks.